Deonna Purrazzo: Lucha Libre AAA Worldwide (2021–2023)

 On May 1, 2021 (through Impact's talent sharing agreement with AAA), Purrazzo made her Mexican wrestling and AAA debut challenging Faby Apache at Triplemanía XXIX.
 Purrazzo won this Champion vs. Champion match, winning the AAA Reina de Reinas title while defending the Impact Knockouts Championship.
-On April 23, 2022 at Rebellion, she lost the title to Taya Valkyrie, ending her reign at 252 days.
+On April 23, 2022, at Rebellion, she lost the title to Taya Valkyrie, ending her reign at 252 days.
+On March 19, 2023, Purrazzo alongside Jordynne Grace and Kamille, representing the United States, won the women's Lucha Libre World Cup after defeating Team Mexico (Flammer, La Hiedra and Sexy Star II) in the finals.

-All Elite Wrestling (2022)
+All Elite Wrestling / Return to ROH (2022; 2024–present)

+One night appearance (2022)

-On April 1, 2022, Purrazzo would also be booked for the Multiverse of Matches at WrestleCon, which was held on the same night as Supercard of Honor XV; as such, she was unable to attend the event.
-Mercedes Martinez would then become interim champion of the ROH Women's World Championship by defeating Willow Nightingale. during the event, setting up for a championship unification match with Purrazzo.
-The match took place on the May 4 episode of Dynamite, where Purrazzo would be defeated by Martinez in the main event.
+On April 1, 2022, Purrazzo was also booked for the Multiverse of Matches at WrestleCon, which was held on the same night as ROH's Supercard of Honor XV; as such, she was unable to attend the latter event.
+Mercedes Martinez then became interim champion of the ROH Women's World Championship by defeating Willow Nightingale during the event, setting up for a championship unification match with Purrazzo.
+The match took place on the May 4 episode of Dynamite, where Martinez defeated Purrazzo in the main event.